Background of the occupation of the Baltic states: Baltic states seek security guarantees

 Between 1917 and 1934, the Baltic states worked to improve security, and unsuccessfully attempted to build a regional bloc stretching from Scandinavia to Romania.
 The Estonians and Latvians concluded a military convention in 1923, which Lithuania joined in 1934.
-Further, the Estonians and Latvians held a joint military exercise in 1931, but it was not repeated and collaboration remained a dead letter thereafter.
+Further, the Estonians and Latvians held a joint military exercise in 1931, but it was not repeated, and collaboration remained a dead letter thereafter.
 However, the Finns and the Estonians had secret military exercises in the early 1930s, reconstructing the tsarist naval batteries.
-Finally in 1934, the three Baltic states reached the Baltic Entente agreement.
+Finally, in 1934, the three Baltic states reached the Baltic Entente agreement.

 In spite of the Vilnius issue, the Baltic states were open to the Polish option.
-The Warsaw Accord was signed in March 1922 by Finland, Poland, Estonia and Latvia, but the Finnish parliament failed to ratify it.
+The Warsaw Accord was signed in March 1922 by Finland, Poland, Estonia, and Latvia, but the Finnish parliament failed to ratify it.

 German–Soviet trade and non-aggression agreements

 The April 1922 Genoa Conference between Germany, the Soviet Union, and the Allied powers was an attempt to reconstruct Europe.
-Soon the Germans and the Soviets agreed on the Rapallo Treaty which provided mutual liquidation of war debts and the recognition of the Soviet state.
-It was also a begin of the direct economic co-operation between these two giants.
+Soon, the Germans and the Soviets agreed on the Rapallo Treaty, which provided mutual liquidation of war debts and the recognition of the Soviet state.
+It was also the beginning of the direct economic co-operation between these two giants.
 The Baltic leaders had lost their chance of planned international consortium to trade with the Soviets.
 Next, the Locarno Conference in 1925 gave a framework for European security.
 The Locarno treaties guaranteed Germany's western borders, but left open questions about Germany's eastern borders.
-The Germans and Soviets agreed to the Treaty of Berlin in 1926 as the Soviets feared the West could use Germany in its anti-Bolshevik crusade.
+The Germans and Soviets agreed to the Treaty of Berlin in 1926, as the Soviets feared the West could use Germany in its anti-Bolshevik crusade.
 The Baltic states were warned to not become military outposts of Great Britain against the Soviet Union.

-Germany developed positive relationship with the Baltic states, especially with Latvia.
+Germany developed a positive relationship with the Baltic states, especially with Latvia.
 Latvia represented itself as a bridge to an improved relationship with the Soviet Union.
 Latvia managed to sign a trade agreement with Germany in 1926 and with the Soviet Union in 1927.
 Similarly, Lithuania signed a trade agreement with Germany in May 1926.
 Lithuania was the key to improved relationship with the Soviet Union.
 In exchange for Soviet recognition of Lithuania's claim to Vilnius, the countries signed a non-aggression pact in September 1926.

 The situation appeared to be stable for the Baltic states.
 The Soviet Union was not a significant threat as Joseph Stalin's rise to power was underway, and the state retreated to the Socialism in one country ideology.
-The Soviets signed non-aggression treaties with their neighbor states between 1926–1933, including Finland, Latvia, Estonia and Poland.
+The Soviets signed non-aggression treaties with their neighbor states between 1926 and 1933, including Finland, Latvia, Estonia, and Poland.